Estimated reading time: 7 minutes

-Before heading out across town to purchase the parts required I thought I’d better turn the water off and check the internals of the valve against what I saw on screen just to make sure.
+Before heading out across town to purchase the required parts, I thought I’d better turn the water off and check the valve’s internals against what I saw on the screen to make sure.

-There’s nothing worse than a wasted trip, especially when the water for the whole house is now turned off.
+Nothing is worse than a wasted trip, especially when the water for the whole house is turned off.

-You always have to make sure the kettle is full before you turn off the water in case you need a workman’s cup of tea, or so my father said.
+You always have to ensure the kettle is complete before you turn off the water in case you need a workman’s cup of tea, or so my father said.

 How To Fix A Leaky Faucet In The Shower

-Then remove the two screws holding the sealing plate from the valve body as well as scoring the original sealant.
+Then remove the two screws holding the sealing plate from the valve body and score the original sealant.

 Pull the plate off and then unscrew the front portion of the valve retainer housing.